rimelq/Applied-Data-Analysis-Project/blog_P3/assets/regions/EA.md

 ## **Introduction**

 From the cosmic vantage point, we now turn our telescopes towards the dimension of age.
-Is East Asia’s cinema a balanced constellation of all life stages, or does it cluster within a narrow band of youth?
-Let’s peer into the data and see whose stars shine brightest—and who fades into the backdrop of time.

 <div class="flourish-embed flourish-chart" data-src="visualisation/20797056"><script src="https://public.flourish.studio/resources/embed.js"></script><noscript><img src="https://public.flourish.studio/visualisation/20797056/thumbnail" width="100%" alt="chart visualization" /></noscript></div>

-**Dominance of Youth Representation:**
+## **Dominance of Youth Representation:**

-Across all plots, youth takes the spotlight, with ages tightly clustered in the **20-40 range**.
-Meanwhile, the real-world populations hum with balance – age flows across all ranges, from the *energetic youth* to the *wise elders*.
-But cinema?
-Ah, it bends toward the younger kind.
-A reflection of what the industry desires… and perhaps, what it believes the world wishes to see.
+Across all plots, youth seizes center stage, with actor ages tightly clustered in the 20–40 range.
+Meanwhile, real-world populations sing a more harmonious tune—age flows seamlessly from energetic youth through to wise elders.
+Yet cinema bends toward younger faces, perhaps reflecting the industry’s vision of what audiences crave: an evergreen horizon of vigor and possibility.

-**Gender-Based Differences:**
+## **Gender-Based Differences:**

 *Females:*
-We can clearly observe that there's a strong peak in the **20-30 age** group, diminishing significantly past 40.
-This phenomenon whispers of a bias in Earth casting rituals, favoring youthful appearances, while elder females vanish from the on-screen landscape.
+A strong peak emerges in the 20–30 age group, tapering sharply beyond 40.
+This whispers of bias in Earth’s casting rituals, favoring youthful allure while sidelining older women, their stories drifting into the unseen depths of the cinematic cosmos.

 *Males:*
-Males ascend to their prime slightly later, peaking in the **30-40 year** zone.
-Unlike their female counterparts, males endure longer in Earth's cinema narrative.
+Males ascend to their prime slightly later, peaking in the 30–40 year band.
+Unlike their female counterparts, men remain in the spotlight a bit longer, stretching their on-screen journeys into more mature chapters.
-Let us descend deeper into this analysis by unraveling the mysteries hidden within these violin-shaped artifacts.

-<iframe src="/assets/plots/EA/male_violin_plot.html" width="100%" height="500px" style="border:none;"></iframe>
-This plot crafted for **males** reveals cinema's selective spotlight and Earth's natural balance.
-But, traveler, do not stop here!
-The patterns of **females** await exploration as well.
-<iframe src="/assets/plots/EA/female_violin_plot.html" width="100%" height="500px" style="border:none;"></iframe>
+Let’s delve deeper into these patterns with violin plots that reveal the subtle frequencies of this age-distribution symphony.

-To confirm our findings, we probed the human knowledge archives for deeper truths.
-The book *Women in East Asian Cinema: Gender Representations, Creative Labour and Global Histories* discusses the marginalization of older women in East Asian film industries.
-It highlights how cultural norms and industry practices contribute to the preference for younger female actors.
+To anchor our insights, we navigated human knowledge archives.
+The book Women in *East Asian Cinema: Gender Representations, Creative Labour and Global Histories* illuminates how cultural norms and industry habits push older women into cinematic shadows, consistently favoring younger female actors.
 [Source: *Women in East Asian Cinema* - [Oxford Academic](https://academic.oup.com/edinburgh-scholarship-online/book/58312)]

 -------------------------------